 the GPG key of the repository

-Follow the instructions in the e-mail to add these data to your system, then continue with the next steps:
+Follow the instructions in the e-mail to add these data to your system, then upgrade the system

 Step 5: Installation and Configuration of Carbonio CE